White Americans: Income and educational attainment

-White Americans have the second highest median household income and personal income levels in the nation, by cultural background.
+White Americans have the second highest median household income and personal income levels in the nation, by cultural background, only behind Asian Americans.
 The median income per household member was also the highest, since White Americans had the smallest households of any racial demographic in the nation.
 In 2006, the median individual income of a White American age 25 or older was $33,030, with those who were full-time employed, and of age 25 to 64, earning $34,432.
 Since 42% of all households had two income earners, the median household income was considerably higher than the median personal income, which was $48,554 in 2005.
 Jewish Americans rank first in household income, personal income, and educational attainment among White Americans.
 In 2005, White households had a median household income of $48,977, which is 10% above the national median of $44,389.
 Among Cuban Americans, with 86% classified as White, those born in the US have a higher median income and educational attainment level than most other Whites.

-The poverty rates for White Americans are the second-lowest of any racial group, with 11% of white individuals living below the poverty line, 3% lower than the national average.
-However, due to Whites' majority status, 48% of Americans living in poverty are white.
+The poverty rates for White Americans are the second-lowest of any racial group, with 11% of non-Hispanic white individuals living below the poverty line, 3% lower than the national average.
+However, due to Whites' majority status, 48% of Americans living in poverty are non-Hispanic white.

 White Americans' educational attainment is the second-highest in the country, after Asian Americans'.
 Overall, nearly one-third of White Americans had a Bachelor's degree, with the educational attainment for Whites being higher for those born outside the United States: 38% of foreign born, and 30% of native born Whites had a college degree.
 Both figures are above the national average of 27%.

 Gender income inequality was the greatest among Whites, with White men outearning White women by 48%.
 Census Bureau data for 2005 reveals that the median income of White females was lower than that of males of all races.
 In 2005, the median income for White American females was only slightly higher than that of African American females.

 White Americans are more likely to live in suburbs and small cities than their black counterparts.